samuelhfish/deep-learning-challenge/README.md

-# deep-learning-challenge
+# deep-learning-demo
-Deep learning exercise using machine learning and neural networks.
+Deep learning exercise using machine learning, neural networks, TensorFLow and Keras.

 All code exists in the jupyter notebooks in the "notebooks" folder.
 All HDF5 files are in the "h5_files" folder.